 The introduction of rotary-sonic drilling in New Zealand after the 2010-2011 Canterbury earthquakes allows the collection of a more-or-less continuous sample of the soil profile.
-This allows the geotechnical professional to visually assess the ground conditions and select specific samples for laboratory testing.
+This allows the visual assessment of the stratigraphy and selection of specific samples for laboratory testing.
 When the borehole is paired with a CPT, various CPT parameters can be correlated on a site-specific basis through the use of targeted laboratory testing.

-3.2.2 Types of Drilling
+3.2.2 TYPES OF DRILLING